 'Choose bold designs featuring sculptural shapes, interesting texture or colored glass to make as style statement, even when the light is switched off,' concludes Martin Waller.

 'Think of your lamp as an art piece or sculpture, like a design-led finishing touch.
-Our Linden table lamp in plaster white or black (above) fits this brief perfectly.
 A light is a good way to throw surprise in a room, to merge modern with traditional.'

 With the trend for spaces to relax and unwind in becoming more prominent and important in interiors post-pandemic, ambience is key with lighting playing a crucial role in helping to set the mood and surrounding atmosphere.